aws-samples/cilium-service-mesh-on-eks/README.md

 service/frontend          ClusterIP   172.20.95.212    <none>        9000/TCP   21m
 ```

+> [!NOTE]
-Notice that there are two deployments for the `Catalog Detail` microservice; `catalogdetail` and `catalogdetail2`.
+> Notice that there are two deployments for the `Catalog Detail` microservice; `catalogdetail` and `catalogdetail2`.
 The `catalogdetail` Kubernetes service points out to both `catalogdetail-....` and `catalogdetail2-....` pods.
-Meaning that a request from the `productcatalog-.....` pod to the `catalogdetail` service can get forwarded to any of those pods.
+Meaning that a request from the `productcatalog-.....` Pod to the `catalogdetail` service can get forwarded to any of those Pods.
 You can verify this by checking the `kubectl describe service catalogdetail` output.
 This is important to note since it will become relevant in the traffic shifting scenario later on.

 ### Step 5 - Configure Ingress to access the application

+We will now configure an Ingress which will be fulfilled by Cilium Ingress controller.

 ```
 cat <<EOF | kubectl apply -f -